ScottFeichter/my-react-vite-template/README.md

 git commit -m "initial"
 ```

-- .gitignore already provided in the clone.
+- The .gitignore is already provided in the clone.

 ## How To Install